mbennett98/jira_lookup_extension/README.md

 jira_lookup_extension
 =====================

+Chrome browser extension written in Javascript.

-Javascript browser extension that adds a right-click context menu containing links to selected JIRA tickets.
+Adds a right-click context menu containing links to JIRA tickets whose identifiers are highlighted on the webpage.